aaronxyliu/aaronxyliu.github.io/_tabs/about-me.md

 ## Xinyue Liu (刘心悦)

-I'm currently an Ph.D. student advised by [Lukasz Ziarek](https://cse.buffalo.edu/~lziarek/) at University at Buffalo, Department of Computer Science and Engineering.
+I'm currently an assistant professor (弘深青年教师) at Chongqing University (重庆大学), School of Big Data & Software engineering.
+Before I joined Chongqing University, I was advised by [Lukasz Ziarek](https://cse.buffalo.edu/~lziarek/) at University at Buffalo, USA.
 My research interest focus on software engineering and programming language.
 More specifically, I'm working on automated testing and detection of web applications.
 Besides, I am also interested in the validation and application of a new web language — WebAssembly — the future of the web.

-You can contact me through the email: xliu234@buffalo.edu.
+You can contact me through the email: aaronxyliu@gmail.com.

 > A printable CV of mine can be found [here]({{ site.url }}/download/Xinyue_CV_en.pdf).
 {: .prompt-tip }